MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 If this settings have added with any of these values 1,true,True,yes,Yes,YES,ON,on,On, then quantity will be locked at 1.
 Each time item code entered and on tapping ENTER key, quantity will be taken as 1, and it gets added.
 On tapping ENTER key multiple times, quantity will also add consequently

+currency_symbol
+The symbol given will prepend to the price displayed on item selection.
+It can be any symbol or character.
+If a space required between symbol and price, it should give so..
+Ex: `₹ `, `₨`, `AED `